// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 • Fasting state visible alongside calorie counter

-• Cleanest visual design in the category
+• Cleanest visual design for bundled IF apps

-• $40/yr Pro is reasonable
+• $40/yr Pro is reasonable for the bundle

 • Strong European recipe library